YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 * The -OUTPUT qualifier is compatible with all other qualifiers.

-* By default, the SHOW command send output messages to stdout.
+* By default, the SHOW command sends output messages to stdout.

 .. parsed-literal::
    -P[ID]=pid